 The park provides a rentable day-use facility, The American Kitchen.
 Surrounded by thousands of flowers, this building features views of the San Juan islands, Point Roberts, Vancouver Island, Semiahmoo Bay, and the historic Peace Arch on the United States and Canadian border.
 A scenic location for meetings, company picnics, weddings, receptions and reunions, the American Kitchen has an interior capacity of 100 people and a combined grounds rental capacity of 400.

 Reservations can be made online or by calling 888-CAMPOUT (888-226-7688).

-The Arch commemorates the signing of the Treaty of Ghent in 1814 and the Rush-Bagot Agreement in 1817.
-Entered into by the king of England and President Monroe, these treaties provided for an unguarded United States and Canadian border from the Strait of Juan de Fuca to the Bay of Fundy in Nova Scotia.
-Both treaties resulted from the War of 1812 with Great Britain.
+The arch design is widely believed to be the work of renowned architect Harvey Wiley Corbett.
+Construction was completed Sept.
+6, 1921.
+The structure commemorates the signing of the Treaty of Ghent in 1814 and the Rush- Bagot Agreement in 1817.
+The treaties, signed by the king of England and President Monroe, provided for peaceful resolution of U.S. – British disputes and an unguarded U.S./Canadian border.
+The treaties resulted from the War of 1812 with Great Britain.

 In 1931, the property on the Washington side became a Washington State Park.
 In 1939, British Columbia added Peace Arch Provincial Park to its park system.

 The Pacific Highway, the precursor to Interstate 5, was diverted in 1932 to pass along either side of the arch.
 A much-expanded I-5 still runs north and southbound on each side of the arch.